How Different Types of Retirement Savings Are Taxed

 Get startedWhole life insurance

 If you bought whole life insurance when you were younger, then you’ve likely accumulated a sizable amount of cash value.
-This is money that won’t decline with the market—which makes whole life insurance a good way to help mitigate a drop in the value of your investments during market downturns in retirement.
+This is money that won’t decline with the market—which makes whole life insurance an effective hedge against market downturns in retirement.
 Similar to other assets, you pay no taxes on your basis.
 Any gain is taxed at your ordinary income tax rate if you surrender your policy.
 However, if you borrow against your policy rather than withdraw the cash value through a surrender, you won’t owe tax on that amount as long as your policy stays in place.

 Managing your taxes in retirement